Human-Compatible/monorepo/README.md

       branch is then pointed to by the submodule within the monorepo.
     - The `main` / `master` branch of the forked repo is to have no extra commits with respect to the upstream repository.
-  - If you have a private `third_party` repository, or a personal `third_party` repository that is not able to be released publicly, then please include these within the `private` repo, and follow the respective instructions within there.
+  - If you have a private `third_party` repository, or a personal repository that is not able to be released publicly, then please include these within the `private` repo, and follow the respective instructions within there.

 ## Adding a third party submodule